liebig/cron/README.md

 $report = Cron::run();
 ```

-**NOTE**: The **run** method call must be the last function call after adding jobs, setting the interval, database logging and the other function calls.
+**NOTE**: The **run** method call has to be the last function call after adding jobs, setting the interval, deactivating database logging and the other function calls.

 ---